Antigen Blocking Protocol for IHC/ICC and WB

 Pre-incubate primary antibody diluted 1:250 with corresponding PrEST Antigen (100x molar excess) in 3,5 ml block buffer for 30 min at room temperature.
 100x molar excess of PrEST Antigen is calculated based on concentrations and MWs of antibody (150,000 Da) and PrEST Antigen (15,000 Da).

-As western blot control, include a primary antibody reaction without PrEST Antigen or use a different PrEST Antigen not corresponding to your antibody target.
+As western blot control, include a primary antibody without PrEST Antigen or use a different PrEST Antigen not corresponding to your antibody target.

 Add incubated antibody- PrEST Antigen mixture to the blocked membrane and incubate on a roller mixer or rocking shaker for 1 hour at room temperature.